viv-kinde/go_starter/README.md

 # Kinde Golang Starter Kit

-This is the official Kinde SDK for PHP.
+This is the official Kinde SDK for Golang.

 ## Getting Started